QUARTILE Film Rating System Blog

 Here's where Quartile parts ways with a plain "audience score."
 A number like "84% liked it" is a headcount.
 It tells you how many, never why.

-There's no better emblem for this than 12 Angry Men — a whole film about a room of ordinary people arguing their way to a verdict, no expert in sight.
-That's the spirit of the thing.
+There's no better emblem for the no-critics idea than 12 Angry Men — a verdict reached by a room of ordinary people, not one expert handing it down.
+That's the spirit of the thing: the people who actually watched are the ones who decide.

 No gatekeeper means no gate